Purchasing new construction

-Having the right agent at your side is essential when shopping for new construction, and is here to help you navigate through your options in the Denton area.
+Having the right agent at your side is key when shopping for new construction, and is here to help you navigate through your options in the Denton area.

-People that buy new construction in a development aren't happy when the homes that sell after theirs fetch a lesser price, so builders aren't as apt to bend on price.
+Buyers of brand new homes in a development don't like to see houses sold after theirs go for less money.
+Knowing this, the builder or developer often won't bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

-Say a home has been on the market a long time and the builder is deeply invested, then you have some room.
+For example, if a property has been on the market a long time and the builder has a lot sunk into it, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was just completed, don't count on being able to get a deal.
+However, if a home was recently finished, it's unlikely you'll get a deal.

-At Century 21 Judge Fite Company, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
+Finding you a new home that meets your needs and matches your budget will be my #1 priority.
 Give me a call at

 940-483-1090 to start the search for your new home today.